HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 - [cargo-c](https://github.com/lu-zero/cargo-c)
   - Can be installed by running `cargo install cargo-c`

 Install Xcode and open it once.
 Approve any prompts to install additional tools.
+If Xcode version is 26 or higher, install the Metal Toolchain from Xcode Settings -> Components.
 You may quit Xcode after it has finished loading.

 If you installed Python 3 from a different source, such as Homebrew, it is necessary to check whether Python 3 can properly open HTTPS connections.
 The following test prints `0` for success, or `1` for failure.
 Upon failure, you will need to ensure SSL certificates are installed and accessible to your Python 3 installation, or remove the installation and reinstall from the official package.